A state-by-state breakdown of US coronavirus cases - Local News 8

 A state-by-state breakdown of US coronavirus cases

-There were at least 335 cases and 17 deaths in the United States as of Saturday morning, with at least 80 cases and 14 deaths in Washington state alone.
-That national figure includes 265 people diagnosed through the US public health system, and 70 people repatriated to the US (46 from the Diamond Princess cruise ship, 21 from the Grand Princess cruise ship, and three from China).
+There were at least 470 cases and 19 deaths in the United States across 32 states and the District of Columbia as of Sunday morning.
+That national figure includes 380 people diagnosed through the US public health system and 70 people repatriated to the US — 46 from the Diamond Princess cruise ship, 21 on the Grand Princess cruise ship and three from China.

-Here are the reported cases in each state, not including the 49 people who were repatriated.
+Here are the reported cases and CNN’s latest reporting from each state, not including those who were repatriated.

+Two more residents of Pinal County have tested positive for coronavirus, the Arizona Department of Public Health said March 7.
+The patients live in the same household as another person who previously tested positive.

-The state’s third patient is a female in her 40s from Pinal County who is currently hospitalized in Maricopa County, said Dr. Cara Christ, the state’s health services director, at a press conference provided to CNN by affiliate KPHO/ KTVK
+The state’s third patient, a woman in her 40s from Pinal County, has been hospitalized in Maricopa County, said Dr. Cara Christ, the state’s health services director, at a March 6 news conference provided to CNN by affiliate KPHO/ KTVK

 One patient with coronavirus “has recovered and is no longer infected with the disease,” she said March 2.

+Six new cases were confirmed March 7 in San Francisco, bringing the total for the city to eight, according to Dr. Susan Philip of the San Francisco Department of Public Health.

+One case was confirmed in a Madera County couple who had recently returned from a Princess Cruise, county health officials said in a Marxh 7news release.
+Both spouses remained isolated at home, and one developed symptoms.
+They went to Madera Community Hospital, where they avoided public areas, officials said.

-Three of those infected are in Contra Costa County and include two people who were on a previous sailing of the Grand Princess cruise ship, the county health services announced Friday.
+Three infected patients were in Contra Costa County, including two people who had sailed previously on the Grand Princess ship, county health services officials announced March 6.
 The third patient had close contact with a patient in another jurisdiction.

-Yolo County Health is reporting its first case — an older woman with underlying health conditions.

-The state reported its first death March 4: a Placer County resident who officials said probably contracted the virus on a Grand Princess cruise on February 11-21 from San Francisco to Mexico.
+The state reported its first death March 4: a Placer County resident who officials said probably contracted the virus on a Grand Princess cruise between February 11 to 21 from San Francisco to Mexico.

 Colorado: 8

 Douglas County authorities announced two cases on March 6, an adult who returned from a trip to Italy and a student who returned from the Philippines.
-Also on March 6, Denver health officials said two residents tested positive.
+Denver health officials said on March 6 that two residents tested positive.

+Florida identified three new presumptive positive cases on March 7, according to the Florida Department of Health.
+The new cases are in Manatee, Okaloosa and Volusia counties, the department said.
+All three patients are in isolation and the Okaloosa and Volusia patients have a recent history of travel, the department said.

-Two people have died, marking the first deaths outside California and Washington state, according to a news release on March 6 from the state Department of Health.
+Two people have died, marking the first deaths outside California and Washington state, the state Department of Health said in a March 6 news release.

 Both who died recently had taken international trips, officials said.
 They were a person in their 70s in Lee County and someone in Santa Rosa County.